Zenithsiz/ist-ddrs-lab2/typst/exercises/11.typ

   )),
 )

-#indent_par[In all images we see a (mostly) vertical gradient, implying that the throughput values don't change much across the x axis (average packet sizes).
+#indent_par[In all images we see a (mostly) vertical gradient, implying that the throughput values don't change much across the x-axis (average packet sizes).
 From this, we conclude that the relative quantum values seem to mostly determine the throughput of each queue, regardless of the queue's relative average packet size.]

 #indent_par[When the arrival rates are different, the vertical gradient starts to break at the extremes.
 However, outside of these parts, the pattern still fits extremely well.]